Bates Wells Braithwaite

 Stephanie Biden has been appointed as adviser to the joint committee that is undertaking pre-legislative scrutiny of the draft Protection of Charities Bill.

-Bates Wells Braithwaite acted for the independent reviewer of the Advertising Standards Authority Adjudications and for the Advertising Standards Authority.
+Bates Wells Braithwaite has acted for the independent reviewer of the Advertising Standards Authority Adjudications and for the Advertising Standards Authority.

 BWB has welcomed a ruling by the High Court that the Warburg Institute’s sole trustee is obliged to maintain the institute as an ‘independent unit’.